DarrelTraballo/A-Byte-Sized-Museum/Assets/A Byte Sized Museum/_Scripts/_Managers/Dialogue/_main-game_dialogue.md

 The Museum's Chrono Chamber has collapsed!

-Someone must have been messing around with the Time Fragments again.
+Someone must have been messing around with the <color=red>Time Fragments</color> again.

 We still have the situation under control.

-All we have to do is retrieve these Fragments back so we can repair the Chamber.
+All we have to do is retrieve these <color=red>Time Fragments</color> back so we can repair the Chamber.

 The Exhibit you are in right now is the Museum's <color=green>Central Exhibit</color>, where the Chrono Chamber is Located.

 The Chrono Chamber is that massive device you see in the middle of the room.

-At the top-right of your screen, you can see a map, a timer, and a counter for the Time Fragments you've collected.
+At the top-right of your screen, you can see a map, a timer, and a counter for the <color=red>Time Fragments</color> you've collected.

 The timer tracks how much time you have left until the Chamber completely collapses.

-Time Fragments can be retrieved from puzzles scattered around this museum.
+<color=red>Time Fragments</color> can be retrieved from puzzles scattered around this museum.

 Exhibits highlighted in <color=red>Red</color> are <color=red>Puzzle Exhibits</color>

 You need to locate these and solve the puzzles located in them to retrieve a Time Fragment.

-Use these Time Fragments to repair the Chrono Chamber.
+Use these <color=red>Time Fragments</color> to repair the Chrono Chamber.

 You must fully repair the Chrono Chamber before the Chamber completely collapses.